Michael Allen Fox

 Michael Allen Fox (born 7 May 1940) is an American/Canadian/Australian philosopher who was based at Queen's University in Kingston, Ontario from 1966 until his retirement in 2005.
-He is the author of a number of books, including The Case for Animal Experimentation: An Evolutionary and Ethical Perspective (University of California Press, 1986)—the arguments and conclusion of which he later rejected—Deep Vegetarianism (Temple University Press, 1999), The Accessible Hegel (Humanity Books, 2005), The Remarkable Existentialists (Humanity, 2009), Understanding Peace (Routledge, 2014) and Home: A Very Short Introduction (Oxford University Press, 2016).
+He is the author of a number of books: The Case for Animal Experimentation: An Evolutionary and Ethical Perspective (University of California Press, 1986)—the arguments and conclusion of which he later rejected—Deep Vegetarianism (Temple University Press, 1999), The Accessible Hegel (Humanity Books, 2005), The Remarkable Existentialists (Humanity, 2009), Understanding Peace (Routledge, 2014), Home: A Very Short Introduction (Oxford University Press, 2016), and Fate and Life: Who's Really in Charge?
+(McGill-Queen's University Press, 2024).

 Career

 Fox studied for a Bachelor of Arts at Cornell University and then a Master of Arts and PhD at the University of Toronto.
 He began teaching in the Department of Philosophy at Queen's University in 1966, and remained at the institution until his retirement to Armidale, New South Wales, Australia, in 2005.
 He also took up visiting positions at the University of New England and the Australian National University.
 He was, in 1996, the University of Tasmania's James Martineau Memorial Lecturer.
 In addition to teaching at Queen's, he was the editor of Queen's Quarterly for a decade.

 Fox's first monograph was The Case for Animal Experimentation: An Evolutionary and Ethical Perspective, which was published by the University of California Press in 1986.
 Fox had been unimpressed by Peter Singer's call for animal liberation in the latter's 1975 book, and had dismissed Singer's arguments about the wrong of speciesism.
 Fox then published a series of papers challenging Singer's ideas, and advised several organisations on animal experimentation.
 In The Case for Animal Experimentation, Fox argues that, in many cases, invasive animal testing is ethically justifiable, and that the ethical challenges to it can be overcome.
 He also explores a number of experiments that have received particular criticism from critics, including some addressed by Singer.
 Much of the book is given over to an explanation and exploration of the place of animal testing in science.
 Despite his defence of animal testing, Fox closes the book with a series of recommendations for how the system could be improved.
 The book was widely reviewed, and a paperback edition was released in 1988.